AdnanH901/NYC_public_school_test_results_analysis/README.md

 Here are some of the tools and resources used:
 - **Jupyter Notebook:** An open-source web application enabling one to share documents containing live code, equations, visualisations, and narrative text.
 I used it to create a report analysing New York City test results.
 Download **Anaconda** to access Jupyter Notebook https://www.anaconda.com/download.
 - **Python:** Within Jupyter Notebook, I used Python to generate the visualisations and live code seen in the report.
 The version that I used was 3.12.4.
 - **Latex**: $$\LaTeX$$ is a tool in Jupyter Notebook used to create mathematical expressions.
-They range from simple expressions such as $a^2+b^2=c^2$ to more complicated equations like the Schrödinger Equation
+They range from simple expressions such as $a^2+b^2=c^2$ to more complicated equations like the Schrödinger Equation,
 <div align="center">

 $$i \hbar \frac{\partial}{\partial t} \Psi(\mathbf{r}, t) = \left[ -\frac{\hbar^2}{2m} \nabla^2 + V(\mathbf{r}, t) \right] \Psi(\mathbf{r}, t)$$.
 </div>

 ## Python Packages Used
 Here are all of the libraries needed to reproduce this project, they are all pre-downloaded in Jupyter Notebook.
-If you are using Python and they are not installed, then execute ```pip install [insert library here]```
+If you are using Python and they are not installed, then execute ```pip install [insert library here]```.

 - **Data Manipulation:**
   - ```Math```: A standard Python module that provides mathematical functions like trigonometric, logarithmic, and other basic operations.